dynaroars/ceti/README.md

 ### Experimentations ###

-Reproducing experiments for FSE paper for the Tcas program
+Reproducing experiments for the Tcas program

 - the C file must have a mainQ function, see e.g., in tests/tcas/orig